LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 * Click on the Action log on GitHub
 * There may be a series of green items followed by a red one
 * Click on the red item to view the error
-* Use the search function in this log to locate your error
+* Use the search function in this log to locate your error using one of the strings below

 For each section below, copy the phrase into the search function of the log.
 If you find it, solve that error.
 If not, move on to the next one.